-Jacques, named by Nelson Mandela as one of South Africa’s greatest journalists, Jacques Pauw has worked as a reporter, television documentary producer, commentator and columnist for more than 30 years.
+Jacques needs no introduction.
+He was named by Nelson Mandela as one of South Africa’s greatest journalists, has worked as a reporter, television documentary producer, commentator, author and columnist for more than 30 years.